Dai Bingguo: Early life

-Biography

-Dai Bingguo was born in a village located in Yinjiang County, Guizhou Province.
-He belongs to the Tujia ethnic minority.
-He graduated from the Department of foreign languages of Sichuan University, majoring in Russian, and later studied at the China Foreign Affairs University (CFAU).
+Diplomatic career

+In 1966, he joined the Ministry of Foreign Affairs and worked in the Department of Soviet and Eastern European Affairs.
+In 1969, he was posted as an attaché at the Chinese Embassy in the Soviet Union, where he served until 1973.
 He joined the Chinese Communist Party in June 1973.
-He served as the Chinese Ambassador to Hungary from 1989 to 1991.
-He had previously served in the Foreign Ministry of the PRC for many years.
-He was elevated to Vice Foreign Minister in December 1993.
+After returning to China, he spent a year performing labour at the Ministry's May 7 Cadre School before returning to the Department of Soviet and Eastern European Affairs.
+Between 1974 and 1985, he served successively as a staff member, deputy division director, and division director.
+He was also deputy head of the Ministry's Sino-Soviet Negotiation Office from 1980 to 1982 and served with the Central Party Rectification Steering Committee's liaison group in Anhui from 1983 to 1985.
+He became deputy director-general of the department in 1985, director-general in 1986 and served as China's ambassador to Hungary from 1989 to 1991.

+Following his ambassadorial tenure, he returned to Beijing as Assistant Minister of Foreign Affairs and a member of the ministry's Party Committee from 1991 to 1993.
+He then served as Vice Minister of Foreign Affairs and a member of the Party Committee from 1993 to 1995.
 In June 1995, Dai was transferred from the "foreign affairs system" of the State Council to the "international liaison system" of the Central Committee of the CCP and became Vice Director of the International Department of the Central Committee of the CCP.
 In August 1997, on the eve of the 15th CCP National Congress, he was promoted to Director of the International Department.
 In May 2003, Dai returned to the Foreign Ministry and served as Vice Minister until April 2008, being responsible for handling the North Korean nuclear crisis.